cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Implementation

-To instantiate a random oracle from the encodings of {{encodings}}, compute the following:
+To instantiate a random oracle from any of the encodings of {{encodings}}, compute the following:

 ~~~
+u0 = hash2base(alpha, 0)
-  hash2curve(alpha) = map2curve(alpha, 0) + map2curve(alpha, 1)
+u1 = hash2base(alpha, 1)
+(x, y) = map2curve(u0) (+) map2curve(u1)
 ~~~

-where map2curve is the chosen encoding and the addition operation corresponds to elliptic curve point addition.
+where map2curve is the chosen encoding and the (+) operation is elliptic curve point addition.

-As described in {{hash2base-perf}}, this approach requires hashing alpha only once.
-For long messages, this gives good performance without requiring the application-level protocol to pre-hash alpha.
+As described in {{hash2base-perf}}, implementors MAY factor the common computation of H(alpha) out of the invocations of hash2base.
+For long messages, this gives good performance without requiring higher-level protocols to pre-hash alpha.

 # Suites for Hashing {#suites}